Nissan Juke - MPG, CO2 and running costs

-- 2Engines, performance and driveNissan’s engineers have tuned the Juke for UK roads, but the engine and gearbox lag behind the best in this class
+- 2Engines, performance and driveNissan’s engineers have tuned the Juke for UK roads, while the petrol hybrid model offers decent performance

-- 4Interior, design and technologyThe Nissan Juke’s interior is vastly improved, but it doesn’t feel as solidly built as rivals’.
+- 4Interior, design and technologyThe Nissan Juke’s interior doesn’t feel as solidly built as rivals’.
 At least connectivity is good